TeamBEASTFTC/SkyStone/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 Distance: The desired distance in mm that is to be travelled.
 This will be converted into the number of ticks by doing:
 1. Finding the scalar amount of rotations (this can also be a fraction)
 2. Multiplying this by the number of ticks in a wheel's rotation (think of a tick like a tick within the second hand of the watch.
 The 40:1 motors have 1120 ticks per rotation)

+Is_distances_in_inches: a true/false on whether the distance was given in inches.

 Back: a true/false on whether you want the robot to drive backwards.
 If false it will move forwards.